 Miss Norsk Høstfest

-Miss Norsk Høstfest is an excellent opportunity to meet new friends while celebrating your Scandinavian heritage.
+Miss Norsk Høstfest is an excellent opportunity to meet new friends while celebrating her Scandinavian heritage.

-The Miss Norsk Høstfest title winner will receive a $1,000 scholarship, a spot in the Miss North Dakota pageant, gifts from Laila courtesy of Geir Ness, a Dale of Norway sweater, Troentorp Swedish clogs, VIP tickets to all Great Hall shows and the ultimate award - the crown & title of Miss Norsk Høstfest 2016!
+The Miss Norsk Høstfest title winner will receive several prizes, along with the ultimate award – the crown & title of Miss Norsk Høstfest 2019!

 2019 applications are now closed.
 Good luck to those competing!